tableau/server-client-python/docs/docs/api-ref.md

 ```

-The ViewItem class contains the members or attributes for the view resources on Tableau Server.
-The ViewItem class defines the information you can request or query from Tableau Server.
-The class members correspontd to the attributes of a server request or response payload.
+The `ViewItem` class contains the members or attributes for the view resources on Tableau Server.
+The `ViewItem` class defines the information you can request or query from Tableau Server.
+The class members correspond to the attributes of a server request or response payload.

 Source file: models/view_item.py